spineo/local-yum-mariadb/README.md

 ## Configure the Slave to Connect to Master

+As mentioned, we will configure the 2-node cluster to implement _Standard Replication_ from Master -> Slave.

 Log on to MariaDB (_mariadb -u root -p_) on the slave and run the commands shown below.

 ```